 - a.
-The Bankruptcy Court shall have entered a Confirmation Order, in form and substance acceptable to the Debtors, in their sole and absolute discretion, approving the Disclosure Statement with respect to the Plan as containing adequate information within the meaning of Section 1125 of the Bankruptcy Code. - b.
-The most current version of the Plan Supplement and all of the schedules, documents, and exhibits contained therein shall have been filed in form and substance acceptable to the Debtors, in their sole and absolute discretion. - c.
-The proposed Confirmation Order shall be in form and substance acceptable to the Debtors, in their sole and absolute discretion.
+The Bankruptcy Court shall have entered a Confirmation Order, in form and substance acceptable to the Debtors, approving the Disclosure Statement with respect to the Plan as containing adequate information within the meaning of Section 1125 of the Bankruptcy Code. - b.
+The most current version of the Plan Supplement and all of the schedules, documents, and exhibits contained therein shall have been filed in form and substance acceptable to the Debtors. - c.
+The proposed Confirmation Order shall be in form and substance acceptable to the Debtors.